Xiangyu-Lou/Registration-Management-System/development_linux.md

-# Hazardous Waste Management System Deployment Guide for Linux
+# Registration-Management-System Deployment Guide for Linux

-This document provides detailed steps for deploying the Hazardous Waste Management System on Linux.
+This document provides detailed steps for deploying the Registration-Management-System on Linux.

 ## 1. Preparation